13 Best Hardtail Mountain Bikes of 2022

 Surly – Karate Monkey

-Best hardtail MTB for touring & single tracks
+Best hardtail MTB for both touring & single tracks

 Many modern trail riders would scoff at the idea of a Chromoly frame, however, Surly continues to prove that steel is real and here to stay.